 2. Moderation is the Key:

 Remember that your cheat meal is a reward for being good to your body, overeating or extending the cheat meal into cheat days will completely sabotage all the hard work and determination you put into achieving it.
 While a little splurge is not bad and may render some nutrition too, you certainly don’t want all your hard work to go in vain.

 3. Healthy Alternatives to the Rescue:

 It’s normal to crave something while you’re trying to keep up with your diet, especially during the mid-week, when that cheat meal day seems far away and the days are gloomy.
 It’s essential to not succumb to those cravings and have a logical approach, don’t break your diet completely but look for healthy alternatives.
 If you’re craving some potato chips, opt for some fox nuts.
 Does your sweet tooth seem to be super active today?
-Get yourself some flavored yogurt.
+Get yourself some flavoured yoghurt.
 Following a diet doesn’t have to be a purgatory for you, get yourself some nutritious and delicious delights to keep you going.

 4. Sweat before you Feast:

 Another way to minimize gaining fat from your cheat meal and prevent your diet from going into ruins is to deplete your glycogen store, i.e. the sugar in your system that your body burns up when it needs energy.
 The body doesn’t store fat if glycogen stores are empty.
 Hitting the gym and doing some cardio before your cheat meal is a great way of tricking your body to not storing fat and using it for glycogen instead which adds to your nutrition.